 - A notation will be added to the transcript indicating the courses for which a grade has been omitted from the GPA calculation.

-- It does not automatically alter prior academic decisions (such as Entrance to Major and scholarship program eligibility), but colleges and programs can establish their own process and criteria for students to request a review of their eligibility after grade forgiveness.
+- It does not automatically alter prior academic decisions (such as Entrance to Major and scholarship program eligibility).
+However, colleges and programs can establish their own process and criteria for students to request a review of their eligibility after grade forgiveness.

 - It does not prevent subsequent graduate or other professional programs from calculating a Grade Point Average based on all grades posted to an official transcript.